justinmc/multitasq/README.md

 ### More info

 If you want to view the source code or get involved, check out the github page at <a href="https://github.com/justinmc/multitasq">github.com/justinmc/multitasq</a>.
+The latest stable version is hosted on <a href="http://www.multitasq.com">multitasq.com</a>.
 You can also check out my personal blog at <a href="http://www.justinmccandless.com">justinmccandless.com</a> for any updates.